EladFirebolt/godocs/docs/sql_reference/geography-data-type.md

         <figcaption>In the output, the hole has been split at the intersection.
 The resulting Polygon has two holes.
 One consisting of the red vertices and one consisting of the green vertices.</figcaption>
     </figure>
 </div>
-- Degenerate parts of ploygons are removed, potentially splitting the Polygon.
+- Degenerate parts of Polygons are removed, potentially splitting the Polygon.
 Parts of Polygons are considered degenerate if they collapse to a single line or point.

 <div style="display: flex; justify-content: flex-start;">
     <figure style="width: 400px; margin-right: 20px;">